Get 1 Free Stock Worth Up To $200 From Robinhood!

 FTC Disclosure: Some of the links on this site are affiliate links.
 Read our full disclaimer here.

-5 Popular Robinhood REITs That Pay Dividends
+5 Popular REITs That Pay Dividends

-Robinhood offers access to a variety of REITs (Real Estate Investment Trusts) that pay dividends, allowing investors to potentially earn regular income from real estate investments.
+Many brokerage platforms now offer access to a variety of REITs (Real Estate Investment Trusts) that pay dividends, allowing investors to potentially earn regular income from real estate investments.

 What Is A REIT?